hyperagon/LoopyLooper/README.md

 - Save as image (default Canvas option)

 Version 5
-- Animate it using delay
+- Animate it using a *delay* slider

 Veraion 6
 - Export to PNG, SVG or RAWR